catx0rr/reflections/README.md

 ## Credits

-> **Origin:** This is a fork of [Reflections](https://github.com/catx0rr/reflections), itself a fork of [LeoYeAI/openclaw-auto-dream](https://github.com/LeoYeAI/openclaw-auto-dream).
+> **Origin:** This is a fork of [Hybrid Reflections](https://github.com/catx0rr/reflections-hybrid), itself a fork of [LeoYeAI/openclaw-auto-dream](https://github.com/LeoYeAI/openclaw-auto-dream).
 The control plane is implemented in prompt logic — no Python scripts.
 >
 > Reflections preserves the same long-horizon role as Auto-Dream and uses memory-core-safe surfaces (RTMEMORY.md, not MEMORY.md). reflections is behaviorally equivalent to Reflections within the reference rubrics, profile thresholds, and verification suite — but moves the entire control plane from Python scripts to prompt logic.
 >